ncvib/NcvibJson/Version 1/README.md

   "time": "2018-01-16T15:26:00+1:00",
   // REQUIRED.
 The physical quantity measured by the sensor "measuredEntity": "acceleration",
   // REQUIRED.
-The maximal value in this file recorded by the sensor "measuredMaxValue": [1.1, 2.2, 3.3],
-  // REQUIRED.
 The unit of the data representing the measured entity "measuredUnit": "m/s2",
+  // OPTIONAL.
+The maximum absolute value in the samples in this file recorded by the sensor "measuredMaxValue": [1.1, 2.2, 3.3],
   // OPTIONAL. latitude, longitude, altitude in WGS84.
 Altiude default 0 if only array with lat, long.
   "coordinate": [59.329444, 18.068611, -32.2],
   // OPTIONAL.